fT0xicw5916/ManageBac-Plus/README.md

 - Curving calculator for teachers (Currently unaccepted)
 - Apple Calendar/WeChat notification for approaching DDLs
 - Finish GPA trend graph generation (DIFFICULT)
-- All kinds of encryptions for the credentials database (Hashing?)